-I’ve got Spring on the brain so I thought I might share some of the stuff I am doing to get ready for planting season.
+I’ve got my garden on the brain so I thought I might share some of the stuff I do to get ready for planting season and also do throughout the season to keep costs in check and reuse what I have.

 There are actually many things around the house that can be used to get seedlings started and it makes use of garbage you have around the house, effectively recycling things to give them another use.